-Skills Matrix Report Disclosure Numbe Number of Directors 1) Leadership - Experience in executive role in an organisation of at least a similar size and complexity to Ardiden 3 3 3 3 3 2) Strategy and Commercial Acumen - Ability to assess, analyse and implement strategic objectives and opportunities, business plans and evaluate performance 3 3 4 4 4 3) Relevant Industry Experience - Experience working in gold exploration, or mining industry, with strong knowledge of its economic drivers and business perspectives.
-2 2 3 3 4 4) Capital Markets Experience - Knowledge of equity markets, fundraising process, including solid network including institutional and retail investment communities 2 3 3 4 4 5) Financial Acumen -Ability to understand, analyse financial performance, and to contribute to the oversight of the integrity of financial reporting and the effectiveness of financial 2 3 4 4 4 6) Culture/People/HSEC - Experience managing matters relating to people, including workplace safety, cultures, diversity, and human-capital strategies.
+Skills Matrix Report Disclosure Number of Directors Leadership - Experience in executive role in an organisation of at least a similar size and complexity to Ardiden 3 4 4 4 4 Strategy and Commercial Acumen - Ability to assess, analyse and implement strategic objectives and opportunities, business plans and evaluate performance 3 3 3 4 4 3) Relevant Industry Experience - Experience working in gold exploration, or mining industry, with strong knowledge of its economic drivers and business perspectives including geology.
+2 3 3 3 3 4) Capital Markets Experience- Knowledge of equity markets, fundraising process, including solid network including institutional and retail investment communities 3 3 3 4 4 5) Financial Acumen -Ability to understand, analyse financial performance, and to contribute to the oversight of the integrity of financial reporting and the effectiveness of financial 3 3 4 4 4 6) Culture/People/HSEC -Experience managing matters relating to people, including workplace safety, cultures, diversity, and human-capital strategies.
 3 3 3 4 4 7) Risk Management - Experience in the management of key business risks (financial and non-financial) and emerging risks, including ability to monitor and assess risk and controls.
 4 4 4 4 4 8) Legal/Compliance - Experience in the application of legal principles and regulatory environments.
 2 3 3 3 4 9) ESG - Good knowledge of governance, environmental and social issues, and understand the legal, compliance, and regulatory frameworks applicable to listed entities.
-3 3 4 4 4 10) Listed Company Experience - Experience extends to 2+ directorships on publicly listed companies and is complimented with industry qualifications 2 2 3 4 4 ency 2 Som
+3 3 3 4 4 10) Listed Company Experience - Experience extends to 2+ directorships on publicly listed companies and is complimented with industry qualifications 2: 4 4 4 4

-A profile of each director setting out their skills, experience and expertise is set out in the Directors' Report of the Company's 2022 Annual Report.
+A profile of each director setting out their skills, experience and expertise is set out in the Directors' Report of the Company's 2023 Annual Report.

-Some Competency
+Legend

-Demonstrated Competency
+1 Minimal Competency 2 Some Competency 3 Demonstrated Competency 4 Advanced Competency

-Advanced Competency
+30 June 2023